seamusdemora/PiFormulae/PiCameraAntics.md

     raspistill -t 600000 -tl 10000 -o image_num_%03d_today.jpg -l latest.jpg

 The time lapse images taken using the command above will have to be processed or combined afterward to turn them into a movie or animation.
 That will require an additional step, and possibly an expensive software package!
+Alternative: I've not tried this, but the [raspberrypi.org website has a "How-To" using `raspistill` and other open-source tools to create a time-lapse](https://www.raspberrypi.org/documentation/usage/camera/raspicam/timelapse.md).

 But here's a different way to make a time lapse sequence using video.
 According to the docs referenced above, there's a lower limit of 2 frames per second on `raspivid`, but that may change (if it hasn't already).
 At any rate, this will also produce a time lapse sequence small enough to include in a text message or email attachment (if you're into that).

     raspivid -t 60000 -o mytimelapse.h264 -fps 2 -w 640 -h 480